sugarlabs/musicblocks/guide/README.md

 the *Run* button at the upper-left corner of the screen to run the music at a fast speed; a long press on the *Run* button will run it slower (useful for debugging); and the *Step* button can be used to step through the program one block per button press.
+(An extra-long press of the *Run* button will play back the music slowly.
+A long press of the *Step* button will step through the program note by note.)

 In the example above, the *Chunk* block is inside of a *Start* block, which means that when any of the start buttons is pressed, the code